 Jared Newman / IDG

 7. Now that you’re done setting up Plex, install the Plex skill for Alexa, either directly through the web or by searching for “Plex” under the Skills section of the Alexa mobile app.

 8. Sign into your Plex account, then hit the “Authorize” button.

 9. With your Alexa device, say “Alexa, Ask Plex to change my server.”
 If you only have one server, Alexa will set it automatically.
 Otherwise, listen for the list of server numbers, and respond with the one you’d like to use.

-- ”Ask Plex to throw down some phat beats.”
+”Ask Plex to throw down some phat beats.”
+(Seriously, it works.)